iotaledger/identity.rs/bindings/grpc/README.md

         ]
     }
     ```
-- start a server, that will serve this folder, e.g. with a "http-server" from NodeJs : `http-server  ./test-server/`, in this example the server should now be running on local port 8080
+1. start a server that will serve this folder, e.g. with a NodeJs "http-server": `http-server ./test-server/`, in this example the server should now be running on local port 8080
-- now tunnel your server's port (here 8080) to a public domain with https, e.g. with ngrok:
+1. tunnel your server's port (here 8080) to a public domain with https, e.g. with ngrok:
     `ngrok http http://127.0.0.1:8080`
     the output should now have a line like
     `Forwarding                    https://0d40-2003-d3-2710-e200-485f-e8bb-7431-79a7.ngrok-free.app -> http://127.0.0.1:8080`
-    check that the https url is reachable, this will be used in the next step. you can also start ngrok with a static domain, that you do not have to update credentials after each http server restart
+    check that the https url is reachable, this will be used in the next step.
+You can also start ngrok with a static domain, which means you don't have to update credentials after each http server restart
-- for convenience, you can find a script to start the HTTP server, that you can adjust in `tooling/start-http-server.sh`, don't forget to insert your static domain or to remove the `--domain` parameter
+1. for convenience, you can find a script to start the HTTP server, that you can adjust in `tooling/start-http-server.sh`, don't forget to insert your static domain or to remove the `--domain` parameter

 #### Domain linkage credential
-- copy this public url and insert it into the advanced test 6 (the one for domain linkage) as domain 1, e.g. `let domain_1: Url = Url::parse("https://0d40-2003-d3-2710-e200-485f-e8bb-7431-79a7.ngrok-free.app")?;`
+1. copy the public url and insert it into [6_domain_linkage.rs](../../examples/1_advanced/6_domain_linkage.rs) as domain 1, e.g. `let domain_1: Url = Url::parse("https://0d40-2003-d3-2710-e200-485f-e8bb-7431-79a7.ngrok-free.app")?;`
-- run the example with `cargo run --release --example 6_domain_linkage`
+.1 run the example with `cargo run --release --example 6_domain_linkage`

 #### GRPC server
-- grab the configuration resource from the log and replace the contents of your `did-configuration.json` with it
+1. grab the configuration resource from the log and replace the contents of your `did-configuration.json` with it
-- you now have a publicly reachable (sub)domain, that serves a `did-configuration` file containing a credential pointing to your DID
+1. you now have a publicly reachable (sub)domain, that serves a `did-configuration` file containing a credential pointing to your DID
-- to verify this, run the server via Docker or with the following command, remember to replace the placeholders ;) `API_ENDPOINT=replace_me STRONGHOLD_PWD=replace_me SNAPSHOT_PATH=replace_me cargo run --release`, arguments can be taken from examples, e.g. after running a `6_domain_linkage.rs`, that also logs snapshot path passed to secret manager (`let snapshot_path = random_stronghold_path(); dbg!(&snapshot_path.to_str());`), for example
+1. to verify this, run the server via Docker or with the following command, remember to replace the placeholders ;) `API_ENDPOINT=replace_me STRONGHOLD_PWD=replace_me SNAPSHOT_PATH=replace_me cargo run --release`
+The arguments can be taken from examples, e.g. after running a `6_domain_linkage.rs`, which also logs snapshot path passed to secret manager (`let snapshot_path = random_stronghold_path(); dbg!(&snapshot_path.to_str());`), for example
     - API_ENDPOINT: `"http://localhost"`
     - STRONGHOLD_PWD: `"secure_password"`
     - SNAPSHOT_PATH: `"/var/folders/41/s1sm86jx0xl4x435t81j81440000gn/T/test_strongholds/8o2Nyiv5ENBi7Ik3dEDq9gNzSrqeUdqi.stronghold"`
-- for convenience, you can find a script to start the GRPC server, that you can adjust in `tooling/start-rpc-server.sh`, don't forget to insert the env variables as described above
+1. for convenience, you can find a script to start the GRPC server, that you can adjust in `tooling/start-rpc-server.sh`, don't forget to insert the env variables as described above

 #### Calling the endpoints
 - call the `validate_domain` endpoint with your domain, e.g with: